Can kissing a newborn be deadly?

-Yesterday, we learned of the heartbreaking death of Mariana Reese Sifrit, who died 18 days following her birth after contracting viral meningitis when she was less than a week old.
-The meningitis was caused by HSV-1 — the same herpes virus that causes cold sores — and is believed to have been transferred by a kiss.
+After Mariana Reese Sifrit died 18 days following her birth after contracting viral meningitis when she was less than a week old, we all learned that the meningitis was caused by HSV-1 — the same herpes virus that causes cold sores.
+And it is believed to have been transferred by a kiss.

 Do parents really need to worry about someone making their baby very sick by kissing it?